 Line 20.
 Window Coverings.
 If the unit is rented with window treatments, the RCS appraiser must enter "B" for blinds or "S" for shades or "D" for drapes.
 If the unit is rented without window coverings of any kind, the RCS appraiser must enter "N" for none.
-RCS appraisers are required to only adjust for type of owner-provided window covering, if there is market evidence, based on the experience of property managers and leasing agents, that one type of window covering is more valued in the project's market than other types.
+RCS appraisers are required to only adjust for type of Owner-provided window covering, if there is market evidence, based on the experience of property managers and leasing agents, that one type of window covering is more valued in the project's market than other types.

 Line 21.
 Cable/Satellite/Internet.
 The RCS appraiser must enter "C" for cable TV, "S" for satellite TV, and "I" for Internet access.
-If the project has more than one of these amenities, the RCS appraiser must enter all the corresponding letters.
-For example, "CSI" would indicate a project that offers these amenities.
-The RCS appraiser should consider whether the project merely offers access to the services or whether it offers the service itself as part of the rent.
-If only access is offered, the RCS appraiser must adjust based on market value attributable to availability of the service.
-If the service is included in the base rent, the RCS appraiser should reflect the value of both access to and provision of the service.
-If the owner provides access to the service but tenant pays the monthly cost of said service, the amount of adjustment should not exceed the published monthly fees.
-The RCS appraiser should insert the additional cost to the tenant after the letter code for the respective service.
-Example 1: The property provides no-cost cable TV, but internet at a charge of \$40: "C/\$0, I/\$40".
-Example 3: The property provides both cable TV and internet, as a bundle, for an additional cost of \$50: "CI/\$50".
+If the subject property has more than one of these amenities, the RCS appraiser must enter all of the corresponding letters.
+For example, "CSI" indicates a project that offers all three of these amenities.
+The RCS appraiser must consider whether the project merely offers infrastructure (i.e., broadband) to access the amenities or whether it offers the amenities itself as part of the rent.
+If only infrastructure is offered, then the RCS appraiser must adjust based on the market value attributable to the availability of that infrastructure.
+If the amenity is provided to the tenant without an additional fee, the RCS appraiser should reflect the value of both access to and provision of the amenity.
+Any valuation for provision of cable/satellite/internet must be based on actual comparable data from the surrounding market area (comparable properties that provide internet access to tenants without any additional fees) rather than post-market adjustments.
+Similar data speed and means of access (wireless, hard-wired) must be used to identify comparable market services.